-One of the most eccentric record labels ever, BBC Records And Tapes existed to make a bit more money out of the Corporation’s television and radio shows.
-Between 1967 and 1991, they covered all corners of the BBC’s output, including a lot of music – and people forget just how good some of that music was.
+One of the most eccentric record labels in the entire history of recorded sound, BBC Records And Tapes existed primarily to make a bit more money out of the BBC’s television and radio shows rather than with conquering the pop charts in mind.
+Between 1967 and 1991, their hundreds of albums and singles covered all corners of the BBC’s output, including a good deal of music – and it’s rarely ever mentioned just how good some of that music was.
 From radio session tracks to frustrated children’s presenters getting to play at being pop stars, there are plenty of hidden beat, funk and psych highlights in their bewildering catalogue.

-For no other reason than that more people really need to hear the amazing music that somehow sneaked out under the radar on BBC tie-in records when they really ought to have been on a more revered and collectable album, here a collection of beat, folk and psych-tinged ‘Deep Cuts’ from BBC Records And Tapes, taking in Radiophonic Workshop nightmares, Play School funk, Acid Folk recorded to fill non-needletime slots on Radio 2 and even TV’s ‘Clown’ and ‘Girl’ (Test Card) trying their hand at a bit of cosmic Stoner Jazz.
-No I’m not making that up…
+You might well be wondering what some of the music raved about in Top Of The Box and Top Of The Box Vol. 2 actually sounds like.
+Well, here’s a playlist with sleevenotes of some of the astonishing beat, folk and sounds that somehow sneaked out under the radar on BBC Records And Tapes releases when they really ought to have been on a more collectable and critically revered album, taking in Radiophonic Workshop nightmares, Play School funk, Acid Folk recorded to fill non-needletime slots on Radio 2 and even TV’s ‘Clown’ and ‘Girl’ (Test Card) trying their hand at a bit of cosmic Stoner Jazz.
+No I’m not making that up.

 Good News – Spirit (from RESR29 New Life)

 The Salvation Army’s resident prog rock outfit were regulars on Radio 4’s religious magazine show Subject For Sunday and schools programme An Act Of Worship and recorded this impressively credible album for the label’s Study Series imprint.
-Although the young lineup are pictured in their Sunday School finery on the cover, ‘Spirit’ moves between hard rocking verses that would have sounded more at home on The Old Grey Whistle Test and spectral bluesy interludes.
-All of New Life is of a higher standard than you’d expect, though how well their appearance on Songs Of Praise to promote it went down is open to question.
+Although the young lineup are pictured in their Sunday School finery on the cover, ‘Spirit’ moves between hard rocking verses that would have sounded more at home on The Old Grey Whistle Test and spectral bluesy interludes rather than anything approaching straightforward praising of the lord.
+All of New Life is of a wilder and heavier standard than you might normally expect, though how well their appearance on Songs Of Praise to promote it went down is open to question.

 Brian Cant, Toni Arthur, Lionel Morton And Chloe Ashcroft – Superstition (from RBT19 Play Away)

-Funded by a surplus from Play School’s budget, Play Away allowed the pre-school show’s presenters the chance to show off their comic skills to a slightly older audience, backed by a jazz ensemble frequently made up of top session players.
-First performed on the show early in 1972 – and beating Stevie Wonder to it by six months – ‘Superstition’ features gags about walking under ladders and four-leaved clovers set to a tight wah wah-driven groove straight out of a Blaxploitation film soundtrack.
-Lionel Morton, who wrote the famous Play Away theme song, had been a member of The Four Pennies in the early sixties.
+Funded by a surplus from Play School’s budget, Play Away allowed the pre-school show’s presenters the chance to show off their comic skills to a slightly older audience, backed by a jazz ensemble made up of top session players.
+First performed on the show early in 1972 – and beating Stevie Wonder to it by six months – Superstition features gags about walking under ladders and four-leaved clovers set to a tight wah wah-driven groove straight out of a Blaxploitation film soundtrack.
+Lionel Morton, who wrote both Superstition and the Play Away theme song, had been a member of early sixties chart-toppers The Four Pennies.
+They didn’t sound much like this.

 Meic Stevens – Dwyn Y Lein (Stealing The Railroad) (from REC65 Disc A Dawn)